omegasenior/topbiketoursportugal/content/tours/douro-wine-tour-easy.md

   - electric bicycle
 meta:
   description: >
-    The Valley of the Douro, classified as Natural Heritage, is nowadays an ultimate masterpiece of nature, very well sought by its villae, houses and vineyards.
+    Cycle near the Douro river and in the  Douro valleys expect great views of the farms and the vinyards.The Valley of the Douro, classified as Natural Heritage, is nowadays an ultimate masterpiece of nature, very well sought by its villae, houses and vineyards.
+Electric bicycles available to make your ride easyer.
-  keywords: 'Douro, landscape, bicycle, wine, vineyards '
+  keywords: >-
+    cycling holidays douro valley, bike tour douro valley, douro river bicycle tour, cycle douro valley
   robots: INDEX
   title: ' Douro Valley bike tour '
 groupSizeMax: 1